akshaybadola/dorc/docs/concepts/modelstep.rst

 6. And returns the :code:`losses` and any other artefacts generated during the process.

-For the implementation see :ref:`~dorc.trainer.models.ModelStep`
+For the implementation see :class:`~dorc.trainer.models.ModelStep`